logto-io/docs/docs/docs/recipes/configure-connectors/README.md

 Logto provides you with many connectors to give end-users access to third-party providers.
 Such as Google, GitHub, Facebook, SendGrid mail, etc.

-You may feel annoyed when using such robust connectors? :sob:
+You may feel lost when using connectors as this is a brand new concept :sob:

-Don't worry, this doc will show you an easy way to have things done!
+Don't worry; this doc will show you an easy way to have things done!

 ## :watch: Kick-off :zap: